 With multiple components of the oil and gas company's infrastructure to monitor, maintenance personnel can rely on a network of RTUs that can be viewed on a central computer screen to easily manage remote equipment.

-Master stations receive information from multiple designated RTUs.
+Master stations are SCADA software that receives information from multiple designated RTUs.
 And, master stations prioritize this information so that it can be viewed from a central browser.